Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 ```

 - Using on the "api" folder will connect to the database
-- Using on the "Client" folder will open the site
+- Using on the "client" folder will open the site

 **Now everything is all set for normal use.**